CognosysTech/AzureDeploySparkV3/README.md

 Topology
 --------

 The deployment topology is comprised of Master and Slave Instance nodes running in the cluster mode.
+You can access the Web UI portal by using Public IP alloted to the Master node like this PublicMasterIP:8080

 NOTE: To access the individual Spark nodes, you need to use the publicly accessible jumpbox VM and ssh from it into the VM instances running Spark.